 A massive aquarium holding 1,500 tropical fish bursts in Berlin

 The enormous cylindrical aquarium was a wonder, the centerpiece of a popular Berlin hotel.
-But in the early hours of Friday morning, it burst — and all of the roughly 1,500 fish it had contained are dead, officials say.
+But in the early hours of Friday morning, it burst — and soon afterward, Berlin Mayor Franziska Giffey said all of the roughly 1,500 fish the aquarium had contained were believed to be dead.
+Reports later emerged that workers might have been able to rescue some of the animals.

-The catastrophic rupture sent 1 million liters (more than a quarter of a million gallons) of salt water — and fish — pouring into the street, as dozens of emergency response workers raced to the scene.
+The AquaDom aquarium was touted as the largest freestanding cylindrical aquarium in the world.
+The aquarium dominated the large atrium of the Radisson Collection Hotel — where the mass of water blew parts of the hotel's façade into the road and left the building badly damaged, the Berlin fire brigade said.

-The aquarium was the centerpiece of a large atrium in the Radisson Collection Hotel — but the mass of water also blew parts of the hotel's façade into the road.
+The catastrophic rupture of the AquaDom aquarium took place around 5:45 a.m. local time, sending 1 million liters (more than a quarter of a million gallons) of salt water — and fish — pouring into the hotel's atrium and lobby and out into the street, as dozens of emergency response workers raced to the scene.

-Berlin Police say two people were hurt, the result of glass shards from the aquarium's wall.
+Berlin Police say two people were hurt, the result of glass shards.
 They also say there are no signs of a crime.

-The aquarium reopened over the summer, after being shut down for modernization work in October of 2019, according to its website.
+The aquarium's tragic failure comes months after it reopened over the summer, after being shut down for modernization work in October of 2019, according to its website.

 Speaking at the scene shortly after the aquarium collapsed, Berlin Mayor Franziska Giffey said that if the disaster had occurred just one hour later, when more people were in the streets of the bustling Mitte district, the toll might have been even worse.